 If you aspire to be a quantitative analyst in the equity derivative area, this elective is a must.
 It will challenge you to expand your knowledge beyond the Black-Scholes model and apply quantitative tools to the pricing of exotic options.
 You will also be introduced to some of the more technical and theoretical aspects of option pricing.

-Asset Allocations & Systematic Trading Strategies
+Asset Allocation & Investment Strategies

 This topic provides key knowledge in investments and portfolio management.
 You will examine the key trading strategies used by hedge funds and demystify the secret world of active investing.
 The module combines the latest research with real-world examples to show how certain trading strategies make money–and why they sometimes don’t.
 You will use machine learning to look at how market price of stocks and bonds can differ from the model prices, leading to new perspectives on the relationship between trading results and finance theory.
 Several different strategies will be explored in depth, including fundamental tools for investment management, dynamic portfolio choice, equity strategies, macro strategies, yield curve logic and arbitrage strategies.